Allen-Synthesis/EuroPi/software/contrib/gate_phaser.md

 Each output then sends a gate using the following formula:

-Delay Time * Gate Delay Multiple
+Cycle Time + (Delay Time * Gate Delay Multiple)

 Therefore:

 - Output 1 sends a gate every 1000ms
-- Output 2 sends a gate every 500ms
+- Output 2 sends a gate every 1500ms
 - Output 3 sends a gate every 2000ms
 - Output 4 sends a gate every 2500ms
 - Output 5 sends a gate every 3000ms